utkarshayachit/simplified-batch/README.md

 and their details are given in the following section.
 The output text shows three values:
 URL for the batch service, the name of the container registry, and, if `trame` application was enabled, then the URL for the trame website.
 Store these values so you can use them when executing the demo apps.

+**NOTE:** Feel free to change the enableAzFinSim, enableLuleshCatalyst, or enableTrame parameters to `false` (or simply remove them) if you want to test out only one specific application.
+All applications are independent of one another and can be deployed by themselves.

 ### Parameters